beartype/plum/docs/integration.md

     pass
 ```

-In the above, `plum.overload.overload` is `typing_extensions.overload`.
+In the above, for Python versions prior to 3.11, `plum.overload.overload` is `typing_extensions.overload`.
-For this pattern to work in all Python versions, you must use `typing_extensions.overload`, not `typing.overload`.
+For this pattern in all Python versions prior to 3.11, you must use `typing_extensions.overload`, not `typing.overload`.
+By importing `overload` from `plum.overload`, you will always use the correct `overload`.